Aaron Donald: 2022: Injury-shortened season

-On June 7, 2022, the Rams announced they had re-negotiated Donald's existing contract extension that was signed in 2018.
-The deal, which added $40 million over the last three years of the original six-year, $135 million deal, makes Donald the first non-quarterback to average more than $30 million per season.
-On August 25, Donald was part of a joint-practice fight between the Rams and Cincinnati Bengals.
+On June 7, 2022, the Rams announced they had renegotiated Donald's existing contract extension that he signed in 2018.
+The deal, which added $40 million over the last three years of the original six-year, $135 million deal, made Donald the first non-quarterback to average over $30 million per season.
+On August 25, he was part of a joint practice fight between the Rams and Bengals.
 During the fight, Donald was recorded swinging a Bengals player's helmet at Bengals players.